Are These Actually Term Limits?

 Oklahoma: Chamber Structure and Counting Rules

 Oklahoma’s limits illustrate how chamber structure and counting rules shape outcomes.
-Although service is capped, the way terms are counted and aggregated affects turnover patterns.
+Although service is limited, how terms are counted affects outcomes.

 Maine and Montana: Variation and Interpretation

-States such as Maine and Montana demonstrate that superficially similar limits can operate differently depending on how eligibility thresholds, aggregation, and enforcement are defined.
+States such as Maine and Montana demonstrate that similar limits can operate differently depending on how they are defined and applied.

 When Courts Change the Meaning of Term Limits